 - Blogs & Social Content: use this to drive traffic to your website.
 Then have an offer on your pages (sidebar, popup, after blog, etc) that draws attention to your next step.

-- Set Appointment: using the link from the webinar to drive them to a page they can set an appointment using a self scheduling tool, you’ll now have a bookings with people interested in talking that have read as least one blog and watched your entire webinar.
+- Set Appointment: using the link from the webinar to drive them to a page they can set an appointment using a self-scheduling tool, you’ll now have a booking with people interested in talking that have read as least one blog and watched your entire webinar.

 Now this is just one example, and you could swap out this cornerstone piece with a guide or any other form listed above… or you can get creative!

 Step 3 – Create a Cornerstone Content Piece

 Alright, so now that you have the plan in place, it’s time to make your cornerstone content!
 Here’s some basic tips to help you along the way.

 - Positioning: you should ensure that your positioning on your cornerstone has more value than your common blog and social content, but less than your paid solution.
 This is why we mapped out the value ladder above!